-If you believe that things can only be truly beautiful if they were made with care and compassion for the planet we live on and the other people and species we share it with, we’re on the same page.
+If you believe that art & jewellery (or anything really!) can only be truly beautiful if they were created with care and compassion for the planet we live on and the other people and species we share it with, we’re on the same page.

 My goal is to create images & jewellery that are truly beautiful and make a positive difference.
 All Beasts & Blossoms purchases support nature conservation (see Supporting Conservation for details of nonprofits & charities supported), and I actively work to minimise the environmental and social impacts of Beasts & Blossoms as much as possible (see Ethical & Eco-conscious for details).

-The short version: I’m a biologist, photographer & metalsmith / jewellery-maker currently living in Perth in Western Australia.
+The short version: I’m a biologist, photographer & silversmith / jewellery-maker currently living in Perth in Western Australia.

-The long version: I was born in the US, but my parents are Australian and we moved to Australia when I was a teenager.
-I’ve spent 20+ years working as a conservation & small population biologist (mostly with frogs, but I’ve also worked with reptiles & mammals), and I’ve been lucky enough to work with some incredible species in places like north Queensland, southwest Western Australia, NZ, the eastern US, Costa Rica, the Caribbean, the Seychelles & the British Channel Islands.
+The long version: I was born in the US & lived first in the Bahamas & then in Florida as a kid, but my parents are Australian and we moved to north Queensland when I was a teenager.
+All three places were fabulous in terms of getting outside & exploring nature, and I always know I wanted to work with wildlife.
+I’ve spent 20+ years working as a conservation & small population biologist (mostly with frogs, but I’ve also worked with invertebrates, reptiles, birds & mammals), and I’ve been lucky enough to work with some incredible species in places like north Queensland, southwest Western Australia, NZ, the eastern US, Costa Rica, the Caribbean, the Seychelles & the British Channel Islands.
 I’ve worked in unis, conservation agencies & zoos, so I’ve got experience with field work (think late nights walking up streams & negotiating waterfalls in the pouring rain, and hours spent loitering around ponds, dams, roadside ditches & in swamps :)), research, education & conservation breeding programs.
 If you’d like to know a bit more about my work in conservation biology, this article in the Amphibian Ark newsletter talks about my experience working with frogs in more detail.

 Given my fascination with plants & animals, it’s not surprising that they’re my favourite photographic subjects.
 I honestly can’t remember when I first picked up a camera, but my interest was (& still is) very much fostered by my dad.
 I do remember getting a small point & shoot and several rolls of film for Christmas when I was 9 or 10 – I was so excited to finally have a camera of my own… While those first photos were hardly works of art, they really showed me the power of photography to capture moments in time & every little detail.